sertansenturk/tdd_demo/README.md

 # Unittests
 In test driven development, you initially start with unittests and later work on the solution.
 This way you can ensure that your implementation is well-thought and it fulfills the requirements.

 For unittests, we will use [pytest](https://pytest.org/en/latest/), which is one of the most used unittest libraries for Python.
 Our tests will live in a folder called `tests` under the repo.
-The modules will be a mirror image of the `demo` package.
+The modules will be a mirror image of the `demo` package, with a prefix `test_` added to each module name.
 Having a parallel structure helps us to build small, incremental tests, and keep a track of what is being tested with ease.

 To run the unittests, (after installing the `pytest` library), run: